• Skip to Content

 PhD Preliminary Oral Examination

-PhD Preliminary Oral Exam Form
+1. PhD Preliminary Oral Exam Form

-1. complete all required and elective coursework.
+1. complete all required core courses and statistics courses;

-2. have all incompletes cleared from their record.
+3. resolve all incompletes from their record;

-3. have completed the Johns Hopkins University Residency requirement of 2 consecutive semesters, fall and spring, full-time study; and
+4. complete the Johns Hopkins University Residency requirement of 2 consecutive semesters, fall and spring, full-time study; and

-4. be registered the semester of the examination, this includes summer semester.
+5. register for courses during the semester of the examination, this includes summer semester.

-2. Preliminary Oral Examination Committee Composition:
+3. Preliminary Oral Examination Committee Composition:

 1. At least three of the five faculty members must be tenure track at the rank of assistant professor, associate professor, or full professor.
 This may include full time or part time faculty, visiting faculty, or emeritus faculty if they also hold the titles of assistant, associate, or full professor.